hcl14/Character_test/README.md

 # Training character LoRA on synthetic data

-This is a short research project with the aim to generate synthetic data and train Stable Diffusion LoRA on them.
+This is a short research assignment with the aim to generate synthetic data and train Stable Diffusion LoRA on them.

 ## Face swapping